-He isn't particularly comfortable talking about magic or the supernatural in relation to his own work; he sees himself as a scholar of history and philosophy, not of the occult.
-Nonetheless, if pressed, he'll acknowledge that this involves some study of beliefs about the supernatural, and in fact he has a limited but useful knowledge of some specific related topics (which may come in useful later).
-He'll deny any knowledge of any relevant supernatural beliefs in this region.
+He isnĴt particularly comfortable talking about magic or the supernatural in relation to his own work; he sees himself as a scholar of history and to some extent philosophy, not of the occult.
+Nonetheless, if pressed, heĴll acknowledge that this sort of thing involves some study of beliefs about the supernatural, and in fact he has a limited but useful knowledge of some specific related topics.
+(This may come in useful later.)
+HeĴll deny any knowledge of any relevant supernatural beliefs in this region.

-Most importantly, he'll fill out the details of Frankelle's arrival.
-Actually, Frankelle didn't just walk into town; he encountered a band of Tuareg nomads in the desert to the north, and they brought him in.
-(Perhaps they hoped for a reward; perhaps they were simply compassionate.)
-Clay was in the market area when the Tuareg rode in on their camels, and became involved in getting the man to the hospital.
+Most importantly, heĴll certainly fill out the details of FrankelleĴs arrival.
+Actually, Frankelle didnĴt just walk into town; he encountered a band of Tuareg nomads out in the desert to the north, and they brought him in.
+(Perhaps they hoped for a reward, perhaps they were simply compassionate.)
+Clay was in the market area when the Tuareg rode in on their camels, and became involved in getting the man to hospital.

-Frankelle was conscious at times when Clay saw him, but unfortunately, anything he said was in German, which Clay doesn't speak.
-(He's fine in French and Arabic, and has a little grasp of some local languages.)
-However, he did pick out a couple of words; "Doctor" was clear in any language, and there were a few others which Clay can remember by sound and which German speakers may then be able to puzzle out.
-(Agents may radio HQ for help, as there are staff there with German-13, though obviously this is cumbersome.)
-One phrase he repeated was something like "zikenug is volstandie"; this is fairly easy, given that "zeichnung" is a drawing or design, and "vollständig" is complete.
-Another seemed to be "start more zerslagen," which may take a little more effort (i.e., a better roll against German language skill); "stadt" is a town or city, "mauer" is a wall, and "zerschlagen" is broken or smashed.
-Lastly, he once or twice muttered "sonne is gut," which barely needs translation; to him, something about the sun was very good, despite the fact that it killed him.
+Frankelle was conscious at times when Clay saw him, but unfortunately, anything he said was in German, which Clay doesnĴt speak.
+(HeĴs fine in French and Arabic, and has a little grasp of some local languages.)
+However, he did pick out a couple of words; ĺDoctorĹ was clear in any language, and there were a few other words which Clay can remember by sound and which German speakers may then be able to puzzle out.
+(Agents may radio HQ for help, as there are staff there with the skill German-13, though obviously this procedure is more cumbersome.)
+One phrase he repeated was something like ĺzikenug is volstandieĹ; this is fairly easy, given that lzeichnungĹ is a drawing or design, and ĺvollstndigĹ is complete.
+Another seemed to be ĺstart more zerslagen,Ĺ which may take a little more effort (i.e. a better roll against German language skill); ĺstadtĹ is a town or city, ĺmauerĹ is a wall, and ĺzerschlagenĹ is broken or smashed.
+Lastly, he once or twice muttered ĺsonne is gut,Ĺ which barely needs translation; to him, something about the sun was very good, despite the fact that it killed him.